SideChannelMarvels/Deadpool/wbs_aes_plaidctf2013/DCA/README.md

 This is not strictly needed but it helps getting the output to try attacking the last round as well.

-So far we couldn't break this challenge by smple DCA, probably due to a large (8-bit) internal encoding masking the S-Boxes.
+So far we couldn't break this challenge by simple DCA, probably due to a large (8-bit) internal encoding masking the S-Boxes.
 See DFA for a successful attack.

 What we tried: